V. Aravindakshan: Life

 Aravindakshan was born in Kodungallur in Thrissur district as the son of Narayana Menon and Vellapilil Kunjilakshmiamma.
 He graduated from Maharaja's College, Ernakulam and became an activist of the Student Federation of India in the college.
 When the Communist Party was banned, he became a messenger for leaders in hiding.
 After graduation, he worked for some time in New Age newspaper in Delhi.
 Aravindakshan also translated and published many stories and novels in the newspaper Mangalodaya.
 After completing his graduation in English literature, he entered the field of journalism and served as the co-editor of Navajeevan daily from 1958 to 1965 .Then he served as an English teacher at Thrissur St. Thomas College and Kerala Varma College.
 He served for four years as the jury chairman of the Swati Award instituted by Kerala Government for the best music talent.
 He has traveled across many parts of Kerala as a translator for the speeches of national leaders like BT Ranadive and Jyoti Basu.
-Aravindakshan passed away on 26 December 2015 in Thrissur due to old age related problems.
+Aravindakshan died on 26 December 2015 in Thrissur due to old age related problems.